 A general word the music industry likes to use to describe these individuals and organizations is “rightsholder”.
 You’ll hear this word being used a lot throughout your career.

-Master royalties are earned from the use or digital reproduction of the sound recording of the music.
-When music is streamed, downloaded or sold in a physical format, the rightsholder of the sound recording is due royalties.
+Recording royalties are earned from the use or digital reproduction of the sound recording of the music.
+When music is streamed, downloaded, or sold in a physical format, the rightsholder of the sound recording is due royalties.

-Master recording rightsholders also earn “sync” licensing fees when their recording is used in an advertisement, television show or film, and depending on their leverage, may also earn royalties based on the movie grosses or TV show audiences.
+Recording rightsholders also earn “sync” licensing fees when their recording is used in an advertisement, television show, or film, and depending on their leverage, may also earn royalties based on the movie grosses or TV show audiences.

 Compositional, or Publishing, Royalties